 Get ready for the next Cooperation Projects call

-The call for Cooperation Projects has been announced with the deadline of 22 November 2017 for the one-off Cooperation Projects linked to the European Year of Cultural Heritage, and 18 January 2018 for the usual small and large Cooperation Projects.
+The call for Cooperation Projects has been announced with the deadline of 18 January 2018 for the usual small and large Cooperation Projects.

 UK organisations continue to be eligible to apply for Creative Europe calls.
 Check our post-referendum guidance page for updates.